SripriyaPKulkarni/SripriyaPKulkarni/README.md

 ### Agile process: Attending daily stand-up meetings.
 Attending planning poker activity.
 Good in analysing burn down chart.
 Understanding user stories and preparing test cases.
 ### Automation Testing Using Selenium Web Driver: Core java | Python | TestNG | POI API

+# Professional Experience
+## Broadridge Financial Solutions Pvt Ltd, Bengaluru
+•	Responsible for Testing & deploying Quality Software to QA, UAT and Production environments.
+Performed Exploratory Testing on CRM application.
+Responsible for Load and Performance Testing of Rest APIs of CDSL application.
+Performed Sanity Testing on Content Manager and Campaign Manager Applications.
+•	In-depth expertise in technologies like Selenium, Java, TestNG, Rest API, Maven, GIT and Jenkins, basic working knowledge of Linux.
+Responsible for ensuring the Quality of Software with zero defects.
+Responsible for the overall quality of IT projects and changes through execution of all aspects of the Software Development and Testing Life Cycle.
+•	Prepare robust test cases, log defects and produce status reports.
+Conduct feasibility study, assist with automation utilizing current frameworks and tools.
+Streamline the testing process by introducing automation, leveraging tools to reduce time and effort.
+Manage and create test data.
+Work closely with offshore vendor teams to ensure continued support and test execution in various time zones.
+Assist in building and configuring test environments

 <!--
 **SripriyaPKulkarni/SripriyaPKulkarni** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.